Hiroshima by John Hersey - ISBN: 9780141184371

 Summary

-A landmark work of nonfiction and the definitive account of nuclear devastation.
-The explosion over Hiroshima of the first nuclear bomb reduced, in an instant, an entire city to rubble and killed over 100,000 men, women, and children.
+The explosion over Hiroshima of the first nuclear bomb reduced, in an instant, an entire city to rubble and killed over 100,000 men, women and children.
 It also announced a new era in human history—the Atomic Age.

 Written only a year after the event, John Hersey’s Hiroshima was an immediate phenomenon.
-Originally published in the New Yorker magazin…
+Originally published in The New Yorker magazine—the only single article to ever…

 Book Details